Real operator spaces and operator algebras: Complex structure in operator spaces

 The quaternions are however a real `operator bimodule', over the complex numbers, in the sense of operator space theory (see Theorem \ref{5CES} above for example).
 However unlike the situation for complex operator spaces, the left or right action of $\Cdb$ is not as `centralizers', and $iw \neq wi$ in general, so things are quite subtle and different to what we are used to for complex spaces.

-2)\ One may rephrase the theorem as: if $X$ is a real operator space and complex Banach space then $X$ is a complex operator space if and only if $\| d x \|_n \leq \| x \|_n$ and $xd \|_n \leq \| x \|_n,$ for all $x \in M_n(X)$ and diagonal matrices $d$ with entries in $\{ 1, i \}$.
+2)\ One may rephrase the theorem as: if $X$ is a real operator space and complex Banach space then $X$ is a complex operator space if and only if $\| d x \|_n \leq \| x \|_n$ and $\| xd \|_n \leq \| x \|_n,$ for all $x \in M_n(X)$ and diagonal matrices $d$ with entries in $\{ 1, i \}$.

-One may also prove part of this theorem using matrix theory.
+One may also prove part of this theorem using matrix theory to verify Ruan's condition in the last line of the proof.
 Any complex matrix may be written via the polar decomposition and diagonalization as a product $U E U'$ for complex unitary matrices $U, U'$ and diagonal matrix $E$.
 It is known that any complex unitary matrix $U$ may be written as $K D V$ where $K$ and $V$ are real orthogonal matrices and $D$ is diagonal and unitary (see e.g.\ \cite[Theorem 5.1]{FR}).
 Putting these facts together gives the theorem (except for its final assertion about $1$ and $i$).

 \begin{corollary} A real operator space $X$ is a complex operator space if and only if it possesses a real linear antisymmetry $J : X \to X$ (antisymmetry means that $J^2 = -I$) which is also a real operator space centralizer. \end{corollary}